-Between January of 2011 and June 2013, MassGIS completed standardization of "Level 3" assessor parcels for all communities across the Commonwealth (except Boston for reasons of cost and because of the high quality of the city's existing mapping).
+Between January of 2011 and June 2013, MassGIS completed standardization of "Level 3" assessor parcels for all communities across the Commonwealth (except Boston because, especially when balanced versus the cost and the advanced level of Boston’s GIS environment, the quality of the existing mapping was sufficient).
 This achievement was only possible due to support from municipal staff, particularly assessing staff, and with assistance from mapping consultants, regional planning agencies, and the principal providers of computer assisted mass appraisal (CAMA) software.

 Many communities are now maintaining the standardized mapping or their mapping services provider is doing so on their behalf. >> See the status map.